JCSDA/jedi-docs/docs/developer/developer_tools/gptl.rst

 1. whether to enable GPTL support (:code:`-DENABLE_GPTL=ON`)

-2. whether to enable function-based auto-profiling (:code:`-DENABLE_AUTOPROFILE=ON`)
+2. whether to enable function-based auto-profiling (:code:`-DENABLE_AUTOPROFILE=ON`; requires also :code:`-DENABLE_GPTL=ON`)

-For example, to enable both you would enter:
+For example, to enable GPTL with autoprofiling you would enter:

 .. code:: bash